Wright SRM

-The Wright SRM (Son of Route Master) is a twin-axle double-decker bus body manufactured by Wrightbus in 2016, designed for the Volvo B5LH and Volvo B5LHC hybrid chassis.
+The Wright SRM (Son of Routemaster) is a twin-axle double-decker bus body manufactured by Wrightbus in 2016, designed for the Volvo B5LH and Volvo B5LHC hybrid chassis.

 The design is based on the New Routemaster, sharing the majority of body panels up to the rear quarter section but having no second staircase or third door.
 It was designed with provincial bus operators in mind, rather than being exclusively for bus operators in London.
 Despite this, all those produced have only been used in London.